Physiotherapy Pain Association (PPA)

 Two of the group, Rebecca and Anna, took the lead in developing content, but they always kept the rest of the group up to date and fully involved us.
 As patients Carole and I challenged some ideas, contributed our own and helped ensure the patient voice was both at the centre of our discussions, and the developing training.
 I am sure we have had an impact on the development of the training, and I am sure the training will be all the better for including our patient voice.

 It has been a privilege to have actively supported the creation of course materials.
 I have written some materials for the training course, providing a patient perspective on topics.
-Carole and I will be involved in the co-production of patient vignettes/case studies which will be used in experiential learning sessions and we will be co-delivering some of the training.
+Carole and I have been involved in the co-production of patient vignettes/case studies which will be used in experiential learning sessions.